Pak PM Imran Khan claims support of 58 countries at UNHRC, when there are just 47

 However, his tweet was called out immediately by many, who pointed out that the UNHRC has only 47 member nations.
 Others even asked Khan to share the details of the 58 countries, when there were only 47 member nations.

 Last week, Pakistan said it had the support of 60 nations.
-It however did not identify the nations.
+It, however, did not identify the nations.

 Pakistan posted on the website of the Foreign Office the statement and even said that the list of countries would be submitted to the Indian delegation at Geneva.
 However, India is yet to receive the list.